cdl-geneseo/geneseo-dictionary/C/Caption.md

 # Caption

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Caption

 Created by  Zachary Arthur, last modified on Nov 24, 2008

 Noun: The words under a facebook picture; &quot;I would not understand this picture at all if it weren't for that caption.&quot;